 - The Serpent and the Rainbow: Dr. Alan is working for a pharmaceutical company that believes the zombie powder can be used as a safe anesthetic; something that might prevent patients from dying on the operating table as the result of anesthetic shock.

-- Spoofed in the Discworld novel The Last Continent, where Ponder ruminates on the potential of interdimensional portals, and the Senior Wrangler tries to bring him back down to Earth:
+- Parodied in The Last Continent when Ponder ruminates on the potential of interdimensional portals, and the Senior Wrangler tries to bring him back down to Earth:

 "When you've been a wizard as long as I have, my boy, you'll learn that as soon as you find anything that offers amazing possibilities for the improvement of the human condition, it's best to put the lid back on and pretend it never happened."

-- In The Lord of the Rings, Boromir thinks the One Ring has the potential to destroy the Big Bad.
+- The Lord of the Rings: Boromir believes that the One Ring has the potential to destroy the Big Bad.
 It does, in the hands of a sufficiently powerful and strong-willed person, just with the minor side effect of the person becoming just as evil and dangerous as Sauron in the process.

-- Subverted in Lois McMaster Bujold's Ethan of Athos, when the title character meets a runaway telepath fleeing a black ops clean-up crew.
+- Vorkosigan Saga: Subverted in Ethan of Athos when the title character meets a runaway telepath fleeing a black ops clean-up crew.
 Said telepath, who has been bred for applications in espionage and interrogation, is astonished when the first thing through Dr. Ethan Urquhart's head is how wonderful such an ability would be when dealing with pre/non-verbal patients.
 Ethan effectively explains that what the average person answers when asked "What are the potential implications of this new ability/technology?" is "What would I do if I had this new ability/technology?"

 - In the Doris Lessing short story No Witchcraft for Sale, a colonial Rhodesian family's African cook saves their son from blindness from snake venom with the use of a local plant root.
 However, when the family tries to persuade him to tell them which plant it was so he can sell it to a pharmaceutical company, he refuses, as it is sacred knowledge.
 This causes some tension with his employers.

-- In Caves of Ice this is how the techpriests respond to Cain's demand that the uncovered Necron tomb must be collapsed ASAP.
+- Ciaphas Cain: In Caves of Ice, this is how the techpriests respond to Cain's demand that the uncovered Necron tomb must be collapsed ASAP.
 It doesn't help that they intentionally had a refinery constructed on that particular site so they could dip their grabby mechadendrites into the tomb.
 This error, like many, is self-correcting.

 - In Jago and Swellhead by Kim Newman, the Institute for Psi Tech (IΨT) is a government-funded organisation doing paranormal research.
 Its main failing is that, as the name suggests, it approaches the paranormal with the question "What technological applications can we derive from this?" instead of, for instance, "What are the chances that playing around with this will get everyone killed?"
 In Jago, the head honchos hold off from intervening in the situation they're monitoring even as it snowballs into a disaster with a massive death toll; stuck in the middle of it, one of the on-site observers says sourly that he's not sure even now it won't be considered a success according to IΨT's terms of reference — Just think of the military potential...